pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/atom.rst.txt

 From a peer
 ^^^^^^^^^^^

-Open the peers manager and for the peer that you want to follow, select *Follow (Atom feed)*.
+Open the peers manager and double-click on the peer that you want to follow, showing you the list of services for this peer.
+Look for the *feed* service and double-click on it.
+This will subscribe to this peer's Atom feed.

 From a URL
 ^^^^^^^^^^